RunOpenCode/backup/README.markdown

 - Prepare files to backup from various sources (filesystem, database...)
 - Process those files somehow (create zip archive, per example) and name it according to some convention
 - Determine if there is sufficient backup space on your backup storage system, and delete old backups if neccessary
-- Copy new backup to backup destination
+- Copy new backup to backup destination (usually into new folder named with current date and time)

 Having in mind the process stated above, we can extrapolate several major parts of backup system: